Tag

 Remember that before you ever attempt to clean your computer’s vents, you need to fully turn it off and unplug it.
 If you want to learn how to clean your PC, as well as a few more handy tips to make it run faster, check out our in-depth guide on the topic.

-If your high CPU usage is a recent development and everything was running smoothly just a few days ago, fixing the problem may be as easy as running System Restore on Windows. users can refer to our separate guide on reinstalling and restoring Windows here.
+If your high CPU usage is a recent development and everything was running smoothly just a few days ago, fixing the problem may be as easy as running System Restore on Windows.
+Windows 10 users can refer to our separate guide on reinstalling and here.

 Click the Windows icon in the bottom-left corner of your screen and type in Control Panel.